What is broadband availability like in your area? Read on to find out.

 ADSL / ADSL2+

 Offered by nearly every UK broadband provider, this is the most popular form of connection.
 It's widely available because it runs on existing BT phone lines, so ADSL can potentially reach 99% of UK homes.
 The data runs from telephone exchanges along copper telephone lines and into your home.
 Because of frequency differences, it is possible to use both telephone and internet at the same time on the same line.

 ADSL only provides telephone and internet, so if you want television as well then it will have to be arranged separately, although many providers offer bundle packages, even with ADSL broadband.

 Regular ADSL provides speeds of up to 8Mbps.
 ADSL2+ uses the same lines but a different software and transmission protocol, so it can achieve speeds of up to 24Mbps using the same lines.

 Looking to set up an ADSL broadband connection?
-Click here to see the best ADSL Broadband packages.
+Click here to see our best ADSL Broadband packages.

 Cable connections carry a lot more data than ADSL and can provide television, telephone and broadband through a single fibre-optic connection.

 Most people will have a FTTC (fibre to the cabinet) connection.
 This means that the fibre cable runs to the phone cabinet in the street, at which point the copper phone lines take over to deliver it to your home.
 With this fibre broadband technology, customers can expect speeds of up to 76Mbps.

 Some lucky fibre customers, however, will have a FTTH (fibre to the home) connection, where the fibre cables run all the way into their house instead of stopping in the cabinet outside.
 Speeds for these connections can reach up to 200Mbps.

 Cable connections are on offer through Virgin Media, BT and other networks that use BT's fibre optic network infrastructure such as Sky, EE, Plusnet and TalkTalk.
 Use our fibre broadband postcode checker to find out which providers supply fibre-optic broadband in your area.

 Compare super-fast cable packages now at our dedicated super-fast broadband comparison page.